harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 ![Streaming to Insights]({{ site.baseurl }}/assets/img/v4/getting-started/hello-world-streaming-k6-exec.png)

-The interesting in the terminal this time around is the `output: cloud (https://app.loadimpact.com/k6/runs/12696)` line which tells us that we can go look at the test results in Load Impact Insights by opening the provided URL.
+The interesting in the terminal this time around is the `output: cloud (https://app.loadimpact.com/k6/runs/12696)` line which tells us that we can go look at the test results in LoadImpact Insights by opening the provided URL.
 Let's do that:

 ![Test results in Insights]({{ site.baseurl }}/assets/img/v4/getting-started/hello-world-streaming-exec-insights.png)

 Learn more about Insights in the [result analysis]({{ site.baseurl}}{% link _v4/result-analysis/insights-overview.md %}) section.

-## Running a test with Load Impact Cloud Execution
+## Running a test with LoadImpact Cloud Execution

-The last step of this intro guide is to try the last component of Load Impact 4.0, Load Impact Cloud Execution.
+The last step of this intro guide is to try the last component of LoadImpact 4.0, LoadImpact Cloud Execution.

 The only change we need to make is that we'll need to change the k6 command used from `run` to `cloud`:

 `k6 cloud script.js`

-Same as when we streamed our results to Insights, we'll now get a link to Insights to view the test results of this Load Impact Cloud Executed test.
+Same as when we streamed our results to Insights, we'll now get a link to Insights to view the test results of this LoadImpact Cloud Executed test.

 Learn more about Cloud Execution in the [test running]({{ site.baseurl}}{% link _v4/test-running/cloud-execution.md %}) section.